Concerns about the precarious state of Sandy Lake should not be dismissed as “pseudo-science”

 Deep water oxygen levels in Sandy Lake towards the end of the summer stratification period.
 (Click on image for larger version.)
-All of these data, and other Water Quality data we collected or compiled were “ignored” in the NS Gov/HRM Background Studies for Sandy Lake.
+These data, and other Water Quality data we collected or compiled were “ignored” in the NS Gov/HRM Background Studies for Sandy Lake.
 View Post of July 25, 2025 for details.

 Early in 2026 I was informed of a FOIPOP posting* related to the Sandy Lake Special Planning Area which includes a letter of Oct 22, 2024 from Kevin Neatt, VP at Clayton Developments Ltd./The Shaw Group sent to “Premier; Minister, Env cc Jason Brunt, Subject: Response to David Patriquin”